flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/dashboard.md

 ---
 title: flyPadOS 3 EFB - Dashboard
-description: A comprehensive guide on how to use the Dashboard widgets in FlyPadOS3 for the FlyByWire A32NX.
+description: A comprehensive guide on how to use the Dashboard widgets in flyPadOS 3 for the FlyByWire A32NX.
 ---

 <link rel="stylesheet" href="../../../../stylesheets/efb-interactive.css">